Johannine Comma: Augustine

 Augustine, in his book against Maximin the Arian, turns every stone to find arguments from the Scriptures to prove that the Spirit is God, and that the Three Persons are the same in substance, but does not adduce this text; nay, clearly shows that he knew nothing of it, for he repeatedly employs the 8th verse, and says, that by the Spirit, the Blood, and the Water—the persons of the Father, Son, and Holy Spirit, are signified (see Contr.
 Maxim, cap. xxii.).

-Thomas Joseph Lamy offers a different view based on the context and Augustine's purpose.
-Similarly Thomas Burgess.
+Thomas Joseph Lamy refutes this claim based on the context and Augustine's purpose, which was defending his claim that whenever scripture says of different things that they are one, it means so of stuff that are of the same substance.
+Similarly Thomas Burgess, arguing also that Augustine was not proving the trinity from the passage but prohibiting a heterodox use of it.
 And Norbert Fickermann's reference and scholarship supports the idea that Augustine may have deliberately bypassed a direct quote of the heavenly witnesses.
+Meanwhile, at the same time, two other passages of Contra Maximinum have been given as allusions to the verse:

+For there are three Persons: the Father, and the Son, and the Holy Ghost; and these three (because they are of one substance) are one, and are most supremely one, where there is no diversity of natures, no diversity of wills.

+Thus, if three things, by which they are signified, came forth from the body of the Lord: just as it resounded from the body of the Lord, that the nations should be baptized in the name of the Father and of the Son and of the Holy Ghost.
+In the name; not: In the names; for these three are one, and these three are one God.